SB Kento

+Kento Kobune (小船健人, Kobune Kento), better known by his ring name SB KENTo, is a Japanese professional wrestler currently signed both Japanese promotion GLEAT and Mexican promotion Lucha Libre AAA Worldwide, he also performed Independent circuit. he is best known for tenure in Dragongate.
+He was a former Open the Brave Gate Champion and Open the Twin Gate Champion.

 Professional wrestling career

-Dragon Gate (2019–present)
+Dragongate (2019–2023)

-Kobune made his professional wrestling debut at Dragon Gate PRIME ZONE Vol. 76 on April 16, 2019, where he went into a time-limit draw against Taketo Kamei in an exhibition match.
+Kobune made his professional wrestling debut at Dragongate PRIME ZONE Vol. 76 on April 16, 2019, where he went into a time-limit draw against Taketo Kamei in an exhibition match.
 He made his first appearance in an official match hosted by the promotion at Fantastic Gate 2019 on December 22 where he teamed up with Naruki Doi to defeat Taketo Kamei and Yamato.